 The HESS Consortium and E&I Cooperative Services Partnership

-E&I Cooperative Services is a not-for-profit cooperative that was founded in 1934 whose mission is focused squarely on collaborative higher education contracts.
+E&I Cooperative Services is a non-profit, New York-based cooperative that was founded in 1934 and whose mission is focused squarely on collaborative higher education contracts.

-With 4,000 member institutions in E&I, they have the experience with highly complex contracts and have the expertise in negotiating and managing these contracts for their members.
+With more than 5,000 member institutions, E&I has experience with highly complex contracts and has expertise in soliciting, awarding and managing these contracts for their members.
 Your institution is most likely a member of E&I now.
 The agreements are non-binding to members so HESS’s agreements will now be non-binding, departing from the original concept of the HESS Consortium.
-With this, E&I has “skin in the game” to make sure their contracts are as valuable as possible for our institutions as they are fair and helpful for our software partners.

-With the recent memorandum of understanding (MOU) between HESS and E&I, E&I’s contract management, led by Keith Fowlkes (HESS co-founder, board member and now E&I executive leadership), will now be working with our individual software partner cohorts to competitively develop, negotiate and manage collaborative contracts for our member institutions in HESS.
-This means that HESS members will now have access to competitively researched and negotiated features and pricing from our software partners.
-Also, in support of our members and software partners, our institutions will have E&I contract support people to work with them to adopt the contract agreements.
-Contracts will still be between the software partner and the member institution.
-While E&I’s services are provided at no cost to the HESS member institutions, there is a small negotiated administrative fee that each vendor will pay E&I based on that contracts’ use.
+With the recent memorandum of understanding (MOU) between HESS and E&I (member login required), E&I’s contract management, led by Keith Fowlkes (HESS co-founder, board member and now E&I executive leadership), will now be working with our individual software partner cohorts to competitively develop, award and manage collaborative contracts for the member institutions in HESS.
+This means that HESS members will now have access to competitively solicited contracts from software providers.
+Also, in support of our members and software providers, our institutions that are also E&I members will receive E&I contract support to adopt the contract agreements.
+Contracts are between the software provider and E&I. Member institutions will be able to adopt these contracts.
+While E&I’s services are provided at no cost to HESS member institutions, there is a small contract administration fee that each vendor will pay E&I based on that contract’s use.

-E&I’s contract services also add great value for our software partners in allowing them to cut enormous overhead and time in individually negotiating contracts and their support, bringing their work down to a single negotiated contract agreement for all schools in the cohort (see section below "How does this new relationship help our software partners help us?").
-Also, all questions about the contracts and what they offer can be directed to E&I contract and technical support staff.
-E&I makes our software partners’ operations more efficient and effective for your institutions.
+E&I’s contract services also add great value for software providers by allowing them to reduce the overhead and time involved in individually negotiating contracts.
+HESS members that are also members of E&I have a single adopted contract agreement for all schools in the cohort (see section below "How does this new relationship help our software partners help us?").
+All questions about the contracts and what they offer can be directed to E&I contract and technical support staff.
+E&I makes our software providers’ operations more efficient and effective for your institutions.

-As we see success with HESS member institutions with these collaborative, E&I will invite these same software partners to participate in national contracts with E&I’s members among public institutions.
-As in HESS and its private institutions, E&I can add value to all of its software partners by helping to develop this more complex state and federal contracts, terms and conditions, regulatory restrictions and pricing with its larger public E&I members.
+E&I also adds value to its software business partners by helping to develop and market these contracts, terms and conditions, regulatory restrictions and pricing with its larger public E&I members.

 How does this new relationship help our software partners help us?

-- E&I, in partnership with HESS cohorts and software partners, normally starts by developing a detailed RFP with a standard terms and conditions listing that satisfies all the institutions’ needs both functionally and legally.
-E&I then solicits that RFP publically for vendor responses and, with our cohorts, selects one or more companies for award(s) based on the offerings (features, prices, options, etc.) to the institutions.
+- E&I, in partnership with HESS cohorts and software providers, normally starts by developing a detailed RFP with a standard terms and conditions listing that satisfies institutions’ needs both functionally and legally.
+E&I then markets that RFP publicly for vendor responses and, with our cohorts, selects one or more companies for award(s) based on the offerings (features, prices, options, etc.).

 - An E&I/HESS agreement gives our partners one single master level agreement that those companies can then use for their RFP response(s) from any of the member schools.
-Currently, those companies would have to individually respond to each and every RFP from individual schools.
-That could be 100s or 1000s of responses, visits, demos and sales calls each year.
+Currently, those companies would have to individually respond to every RFP from individual schools.
+That could be hundreds or thousands of responses, visits, demos and sales calls each year.

-- E&I then has support people 24/7 to answer questions about the contract details and walks the institution through the process of signing on to the contract and using the pricing and agreed to terms and conditions.
+- E&I provides support to answer questions about the contract details and walks the institution through the process of signing on to the contract and using the pricing and agreed-to terms and conditions.

-- E&I works with the HESS cohorts with any contractual issues and yearly negotiations on agreement renewals and new products/pricing as a collective group ongoing.
+- E&I works with the HESS cohorts on any contractual issues and yearly negotiations related to agreement renewals and new products/pricing as a collective group.

-- As found to be true by our other E&I technology supplier partners (Xerox, GovConnection, Juniper, CDWG, Canon, HP, SHI, Jaagaer, and others), the fee is miniscule compared to the savings in time and expense involved in individually negotiating terms and conditions, pricing, annual maintenance and support and legal review with each individual institution.
+- Other E&I technology business partners (e.g., Xerox, , , CDWG, GovConnection and others), have indicated that this fee is small compared to the savings in time and expense involved in individually negotiating terms and conditions, pricing, annual maintenance and support and legal review with each individual institution.
 Part of the realized savings by the software partner can then be passed on to member institutions.

-- Not to worry... the contract is still directly between the institution and the software solution partner.
-E&I continues to do the work behind the scenes updating the contracts for industry and higher education regulatory changes, managing the contract terms and conditions (as needed) and working between the cohorts and their software partners on pricing and feature changes.
+- E&I works behind the scenes to update the contracts for industry and higher education regulatory changes, manage the contract terms and conditions (as needed) and work between the cohorts and their software providers on pricing and feature changes.